yavorfingarov/Reprise/README.md

 Reprise is a micro-framework that brings the REPR (Request-Endpoint-Response) pattern and vertical slice architecture into ASP.NET Core 6 Minimal APIs.
+It aims to be unopioniated towards the API behavior and to provide a thin layer of abstractions that encourages the creation of convention-based and modular codebases.

 ## Getting Started